 This diagram presents the full cycle of those connections.

 As we’ve already said, visitors rarely complete their buying process within a single session.
-Consequently, marketers need a precise method to assign conversion to the right channel.

 Let’s look at an example.
 A person searches for a book on Google, clicks an organic result of bookstore.com and makes a purchase there.
 The channel attributed to the conversion would be the search engine/google.